celery/pytest-celery/docs/getting-started/introduction.rst

 A good place to start are the :ref:`examples`.
 They can demonstrates basic common use cases and provide a good starting point for understanding how to use the plugin.

+If you wish a more structured approach, start with the :ref:`first-steps` section.

 Other useful use cases are the `smoke tests`_ of the Celery repository.
 The Celery smoke tests are the official production environment for pytest-celery, and may be insightful for understanding how to use the plugin from a production perspective.